Growing the evening economy

 Visitors want to experience a sense of the people and the place.
 By going that extra mile the benefits of transforming local areas, especially at night time, can bring about a positive public image and local civic pride.
 That can mean increased footfall and increased revenue.

-Tourism generates over £723 million annually for the Northern Ireland economy.
-Surveys show that across all interests and age groups visitors are, more and more, seeking out authentic places to eat, drink, relax and be entertained.
+Northern Ireland welcomed 5.3m visitors last year, who spent a record breaking £1bn.
+Surveys show that these visitors are, more and more, seeking out authentic places to eat, drink, relax and be entertained.
 Lively, vibrant towns and cities that meet their needs and against a backdrop of a safe and welcoming environment will be good places to visit and to recommend.

 Purple Flag centres – leading the way in Northern Ireland